ckoshka/langwitch-deno/README.md

 #### From an algorithmic perspective

 - There are three core algorithms that Langwitch uses.
 All of them are simple, easy to reason about, and completely parameterised.
-They come to about 7kb of code in total.
 - Langwitch is quite fast.
 I have a very low tolerance threshold for slow interfaces.
 My personal Portuguese collection has 13 million sentences and it boots within five seconds; once the session has loaded, each topological reordering requires between 0.5ms and 5ms.

-### Why
+### The why

 It really bothers me how slow, boring, and useless normal language-learning is.